the-laughing-monkey/OpenRLHF-M/docs/RunPodding_Multinode.md

 * **DNS Resolution:** Ensure that `HEAD_POD_ID` is correctly set on all nodes.
 * **Connection Issues:** Verify that firewall rules or network settings on your RunPod instances allow connections on ports 6379 and 8265.
 * **Reward Model Startup:** If the reward model does not respond after the specified number of retries, check the logs in the remote reward model log file for further diagnosis.
+* **NCCL Communication Errors:** If you encounter NCCL errors like "socketStartConnect: Connect failed" or "Software caused connection abort":
+  1. Verify all nodes have the same NCCL environment variables set
+  2. Try adjusting the `NCCL_SOCKET_IFNAME` value to match your actual network interface (run `ifconfig` to see available interfaces)
+  3. Increase verbosity with `export NCCL_DEBUG=TRACE` to get more detailed logs
+  4. Check network connectivity between nodes with standard tools:
+     ```bash
+     ping othernode.runpod.internal
+     traceroute othernode.runpod.internal
+     ```
+  5. For persistent issues, test if your nodes can communicate on different ports using a simple test like netcat:
+     ```bash
+     # On one node
+     nc -l 12345
+     # On another node
+     echo "test" | nc firstnode.runpod.internal 12345
+     ```

 For additional details on RunPod's Global Networking, please refer to the [RunPod Networking Documentation](https://docs.runpod.io/pods/networking).
 For more on Ray clusters, see [Ray's getting started guide](https://docs.ray.io/en/latest/cluster/getting-started.html).